Women Leaders in Pharma Interview Series

 Interview With Courtney E. Stanton

-Prior to joining Smithfield, Stanton held leadership positions at several large companies in the food industry, including Tate & Lyle, Fonterra U.S.A., and Tyson Foods.
-Throughout her career, Stanton has served in a variety of business development roles and was responsible for numerous successful ventures into new international markets.
+Prior to joining Bioseutica, Stanton held leadership positions at several large companies in the food industry, including Tate & Lyle, Fonterra U.S.A., and Tyson Foods.
+Throughout her career, Courtney has served in a variety of business development roles and was responsible for numerous successful ventures into new international markets.

-In addition to DCAT, Stanton is a member of TERMIS and the Advanced Regenerative Medicine Institute (ARMI).
+In addition to DCAT, Courtney is a member of TERMIS and the Advanced Regenerative Medicine Institute (ARMI).
 She serves as an Advisor for the Animal Agtech Innovation Summit and the Georgia Research Alliance and Venture Fund.
-Stanton earned her B.A. in International Relations and Economics from Wellesley College and her MBA from Harvard Business School.
+Passionate about advancing women’s health, she is a Board Member of the YWCA of Hampton Roads and on the Executive Leadership Team of the American Heart Association, Virginia.
+She earned her B.A. in International Relations and Economics from Wellesley College and her MBA from the Harvard Business School.

 What surprised you most about your career?

 - When I attended Harvard, I cultivated a growth mindset.
 I never imagined what an incredible impact it would have on my career and the businesses I have led.
 When I joined Smithfield Foods, I was tasked with leading one of their agricultural businesses.
 I successfully transformed what was originally an overlooked value stream into a new multimillion-dollar business.
 With a growth mindset, I knew anything was possible – with the right team and the right resources.
 We stumbled occasionally – but who doesn’t when they are helping transform an industry and a way of bringing medical solutions to market.
 In four years, we have grown from a basic porcine raw material supplier to a leading pharmaceutical, medical device and regenerative medicine business.
 It’s humbling to know that having the right mindset enabled me to have such a tremendous impact not only on one organization, but on an industry.